 5 Basel I, introduced in 1988, set minimum reserve requirements for international banks and created a framework for managing credit risk through the risk weighting of different assets.
 Standardized measures for credit, operational, and market risk to use when determining minimum capital requirements were introduced with Basel II in 2004.
-Basel III, introduced in 2010 following the global financial crisis of 2008, strengthened banks' minimum capital importance.
+Basel III, introduced in 2010 following the global financial crisis of 2008, strengthened banks' minimum capital requirements, introduced various capital, leverage, and liquidity ratio requirements, and categorized banks according to their size and economic importance.
 Its final implementation was delayed to January 2023.

-Banks would model only the probability of default under the foundation IRB approach.
-Under the advanced IRB approach, they would also model their own loss-given-default (the absolute amount of money lost if a borrower defaults, after taking into consideration any recovery) and exposure at default risk weighting although they may help make a project bankable.
+6 Banks would model only the probability of default under the foundation IRB approach.
+Under the advanced IRB approach, they would also model their own loss-given-default (the absolute amount of money lost if a borrower defaults, after taking into consideration any recovery) and exposure at default (the amount the bank is exposed to at the time of default).

+risk weighting although they may help make a project bankable.
 Similarly, partial guarantees may improve ratings, but tend to make the market for institutional buyers very limited as the instruments blend ratings and yield.
 In other words, they are neither highly rated, nor carrying high yield."